doublebyte1/keynotes/foss4guk/PITCHME.md

 +++
 ## GeoCat
 <!-- I work for geocat-->
-+ Micro-company, based in the NL
++ SME, based in the NL
 + Spatial Data Infrastructures (SDI)
 + FOSS